CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/working-with/data-sources/supported-data-sources/sql-server.md

 TODO:

 - Connected as the user running the service or as a custom user (e.g. trusted user vs username and password)
-  - can have issues when there is a difference in permissions between the flow debugger service user vs flow execution service user
+  - can have issues when there is a difference in permissions between the Flow Debugger service user vs Execution Service user
   - check that impersonation works with trusted when implemented

 ### Known Limitations